Twilio Inc. (NYSE:TWLO) stock crossing the finish line today

 Sponsored

-As well, it is important to consider TWLO stock ratios such as price-to-sales, which is currently 3.17.TWLO’s price to book ratio for the most recent quarter was 1.23, resulting in an 3.18 price to cash per share for the period.
+As well, it is important to consider TWLO stock ratios such as price-to-sales, which is currently 3.02.TWLO’s price to book ratio for the most recent quarter was 1.17, resulting in an 3.03 price to cash per share for the period.

 How does Twilio Inc. (TWLO) stock rate among analysts?
 Buy, sell, or hold?